zalfek/vxlan-management-service/README.md

    1. Install Ip tables and set a rule to DROP all connections except the ones from `vxlan-managament-webapi`.
    2. Install the following tools(example commands for ubuntu2004):
-      - sudo apt -y update
+      - `sudo apt -y update`
-      - sudo apt install net-tools
+      - `sudo apt install net-tools`
-      - sudo apt install iftop
+      - `sudo apt install iftop`
-      - sudo apt-get -y install bpfcc-tools linux-headers-$(uname -r)
+      - `sudo apt-get -y install bpfcc-tools linux-headers-$(uname -r)`
-      - sudo apt -y install python3-pip
+      - `sudo apt -y install python3-pip`
-      - pip3 install pyroute2
+      - `pip3 install pyroute2`
-      - sudo apt -y install openvswitch-switch
+      - `sudo apt -y install openvswitch-switch`
    3. Copy `network_filter.c` and `setup_filter.py` to host machine and execute python script which will compile and append the filter functions to kernel.
+   4. Create ssh key(public and private) for switch access.
+   5. Go to Overlay Management Client and provide the required info(management, private, public ip and key) and upload  ssh key to open acccess to Overlay Management service.
+   6. Certificate should be valid to access the device under root user(or any other user provided in the Management service config).

 ### Notes